PaolaPerezMasedo/memory-game-PaolaPerez/README.md

 The game board consists of sixteen "cards" arranged in a grid.
 The deck is made up of eight different pairs of cards, each with different symbols on one side.
 The player has to find all the pairs by clicking on the cards.
 Once one card is clicked the timer will start and the moves will be count.
 The game has to be finished before the three stars (lives) are over.
 If the player does not finish before all the lives are gone, a "game over" alert will appear.
 If the game is finish correctly  a pop up with the information of the game performance will show.

 ## How can I play?
-You can click  here file:///C:/Users/Paola%20TesoritoLi/fend-project-memory-game/index.html to start playing
+You can click [here] (https://github.com/PaolaPerezMasedo/memory-game-PaolaPerez) to access the repo in Github.
+Once there click on "clone or download".
+Once the zip folder is downloaded click on index.html to start playing.

 ## Game functionality